Atlanta is a vibrant Southern city with lots of grit and charm and plenty to do.

 Atlanta is home to dozens of interesting museums.

-My personal favorite is The Center for Civil and Human Rights, where you can learn more about the US Civil Rights movement of the 1960s, as well as various human rights movements and issues around the world, including women’s rights, LGBTQ rights, and rights of the disabled.
+My personal favorite is The Center for Civil and Human Rights, where you can learn more about the US Civil Rights movement of the 1960s, as well as various human rights movements and issues around the world, including women’s rights, LGBTQ rights, and rights of disabled people.

 It will definitely make you think about the civil and human rights movements in a new light.

 Another fantastic museum is the Fernbank Museum of Natural History.

 It features 75 acres of outdoor space with trails, tree houses, and natural hands-on exhibits and activities, as well as 3-D laser projection theater with a humongous screen.